Cuprate/cuprate/storage/database/README.md

 generic-backed dynamic runtime selection of the database backend, i.e. the user can select which database backend they use. -->

+# Defining tables
+Most likely, your crate building on-top of `cuprate_database` will want to define all tables used at compile time.

+If this is the case, consider using the [`define_tables`] macro to bulk generate zero-sized marker types that implement [`Table`].

+This macro also generates other convenient traits specific to _your_ tables.

 # Feature flags
 Different database backends are enabled by the feature flags:
 - `heed` (LMDB)